Java Technology Lead

 Are these interview questions helpful?

-Q5.
-How do you find the second largest integer in an array without using collections or without sorting the array?
+Q. How do you find the second largest integer in an array without using collections or sorting?

 Ans.